← Back to Documentation

 Find your way around Workspace

 Workspace is two stacks: Analyses (reopenable snapshots) and Library items (reusable building blocks).
-Everything else is filtering and navigation.
+Signed-out visitors see this illustrative preview; signing in replaces it with your saved work.

 What Workspace Stores